haf/Http.fs/README.md

   * Content-Length header is set automatically for Posts with a body
   * accept-encoding header is set automatically when decompression scheme is set
   * all of the response headers should be available after a call to getResponse
+  * if body character encoding is specified, encodes the request body with it
   * the body is read using the character encoding specified in the content-type header
   * if a response character encoding is specified, that encoding is used regardless of what the response's content-type specifies
   * if an invalid response character encoding is specified, an exception is thrown